YourOnly-One/content/content/snoworld/blog/posts/2021/20210410-sisyphus-the-myth-explained.en-ph.markdown

 {{% accordion summary="Is 2020-Sigma reformed?
 Or is he still going down the path of being a time traveling psychopath?" status="closed" border="style01" class="faq" id="" %}}

 I think he's reformed.
-Kang Dong Gi's (Seohae's father) wise intervention clearly made a mark in 2020-Sigma, it was shown all over his face!
+Kang Donggi's (Seohae's father) wise intervention clearly made a mark in 2020-Sigma, it was shown all over his face!
 It was also the whole story behind why 2035-Sigma/2001-Sigma turned into a psychopath … no one cared for him, he was invisible, he was treated less than an animal.
-When Dong Gi showed his fatherly nature, which reflected in his eyes, face, and action, 2020-Sigma noticed it all and it changed him from the inside.
+When Donggi showed his fatherly nature, which reflected in his eyes, face, and action, 2020-Sigma noticed it all and it changed him from the inside.
 It was proof for him that his assumption that no one cares about him is false.

 This was later proven when he was shown freely doing artwork for strangers in a public park.
 He was no longer suicidal.
 His dark view of the world diminished or perhaps gone.
 He probably hates Taesul still but he's dead anyway.
 It would explain why he tried to copy Taesul in front of his mirror … he has new plans, and there is the information from the notebook.